top of page

 To protect sheep on adjoining properties and in the Ohariu Valley community, and as part of our Resource Consent, all the dogs who come to Boom Rock Dogs need to be wormed with tablets containing the ingredient Praziquantal :

-- by us, 48 hours before coming on-site for the first time with Droncit (used in rural areas and specifically for tapeworms which cause Ovis, produced by the same company as Drontal), then
+- by us, 48 hours before coming on-site for the first time with Droncit (used in rural areas and specifically for tapeworms which cause Ovis, then

-- by us, every 3 months with Endogard or Milbemax (an all-wormer – common brand sold by vets / pet shops), and
+- by us, every 3 months with Milbemax (an all-wormer – common brand sold by vets / pet shops), and

-- by us, monthly between Endogard dosages with Droncit
+- by us, monthly between Milbemax dosages with Droncit

 This is the same as the worming schedule undertaken by farmers for their working dogs.